|Name||Score (out of ten)||Men/Women||Price|

-Trying on different types of pants is a great first step, although be prepared to have a realization after several rough uses that they are not so great after all.
+Trying on different types of pants is a great first step, although be prepared to have a realization after several rough uses that some aren’t so great after all.

-Although it is nice to purchase an expensive favorite pant or two, it may not be a good idea to invest in several expensive pairs.
-This is for a couple reasons:
+Although it is nice to purchase an expensive favorite pair or two, it may not be a good idea to invest in several expensive pairs.
+This is for a couple of reasons:

 - Wearing name-brands does not make you more of a real rock-climber.
 You are awesome whether you wear Black Diamond or whether you’re still rocking the same years-old clothes from high school.

 Most rock climbing pants you’ll find are going to be some sort of synthetic material blended with a smaller amount of spandex.
 The more spandex, the more stretch.
-But too much spandex, then you’re getting into parachute pant territory.
+But too much spandex, then you’re getting into parachute-pants territory.